-Millennial shoppers, those between the ages of 18 and 35, are the most valuable demographic right now.
+Millennial shoppers, those between the ages of 18 and 35, are the most valuable demographic right now (with Generation Z and Alpha right behind them).

 Even though they don’t comprise a majority of the overall population (30% of the voting age population), they have buying power.
 In fact, they possess a whopping $600 billion in annual buying power.
 By 2020, they will comprise nearly half of the U.S. workforce.
 By 2025, that number will swell to 75%.